truar/developer-blog/content/articles/continuous-deployment-with-cloud-build.md

         --platform=managed --region=europe-west1 \
         --member="allUsers" --role="roles/run.invoker"
 ```
+> * `push-to-cloud-registry` pushes the image early in the build.
+Cloud Run needs the image to be accessible in Container Registry to work.
+If we rely only on the `images` at the end of the pipeline, Cloud Run will not be able to push the image because the image will not be pushed in Container Registry yet.
 > * `envsubst` is a tool replacing `${ENV_VAR}` statements with the actual value from your environment in the target file.
 Very handy !
 > * `${_SCALING_INSTANCE_COUNT}` is a substitution variable we will define in a Cloud Build Trigger.
 > * As you can see, we reused the `gcloud beta run` commands we executed in [the previous article](/deploying-an-app-in-gcp-part1).<br/>